Learn, connect, and level up with world-class community builders

-Beyond workshops, ODCB is a choose-your-own-adventure buffet.
-You get out what you put in: often, the biggest contributors are also the biggest beneficiaries.
+ODCB is a choose-your-own-adventure buffet; you get out what you put in.
+Often, the biggest contributors are also the biggest beneficiaries.

 Yes: ODCB will be run entirely remotely.
 This enables participation from all corners of the world.
 We’ve mastered the playbook for building remote communities and relationships online and will apply the same approach here.
 Post-COVID, we’ll return to organizing offline programming like dinners, small gatherings, and retreats, but the core Fellowship will remain a remote-first experience.